This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Follow up with your child's primary healthcare provider as directed :
+Follow up with your child's healthcare provider as directed :

-Your child's primary healthcare provider (PHP) will feel your child's abdomen to see if his hernia has returned.
+Your child's healthcare provider will feel your child's abdomen to see if his hernia has returned.
 Write down your questions so you remember to ask them during your visits.

 Help your child prevent another ventral hernia:

 - Weight loss may help your child prevent a ventral hernia if he is overweight or obese.
-Ask your child's PHP for a diet plan that is right for your child.
+Ask your child's healthcare provider for a diet plan that is right for your child.

-- Ask your child's PHP how to prevent constipation.
+- Ask your child's healthcare provider how to prevent constipation.
 This may help your child avoid straining when he has a bowel movement.
 Walking and other exercise can help your child have regular bowel movements.
 Drinking enough water and eating foods such as fruit, bran, and prune juice may also help.
-Your child's PHP may give your child fiber medicine or a stool softener to help make his bowel movements softer and more regular.
+Your child's healthcare provider may give your child fiber medicine or a stool softener to help make his bowel movements softer and more regular.

 Ask when it is okay for your child to return to his normal daily activities.
-Your child should not bathe or take a shower until his PHP says it is okay.
+Your child should not bathe or take a shower until his healthcare provider says it is okay.

 - You see or feel a new bulge in your child's abdomen.